bl-robinson/home-flux/README.md

   - mailserver - I have a year of AWS free tier... so going to leave it there "for now" until I consider moving it back...
 - Data server
   - This really should not be another VM.
 Invest in a proper fileserver at some point.

+## BUGS

+- Sometimes adding new HTTPRoutes does not work...
+  - They are accepted by the API...
+But...
+Cillium does not "Accept" them.
+  - If the HTTPRoute does not have a Status "Accepted HTTPRoute" try restarting cillium deployments/daemonsets.
+(I have not worked out exactly what made this work yet.)